tsuki-lang/tsuki/spec.md

 ```
 ## Initializes a new adder with the given increment and returns it.
 ```
 The first paragraph in a doc comment is the _brief_ of a given symbol.
-The purpose of the brief is to give a brief overview of what the symbol's purpose is.
+The purpose of this paragraph is to give a brief overview of what the symbol's purpose is.

 The brief ends with an empty line, separating it from the _description_.
 If a function is self-explanatory enough, a description usually isn't included, like in our case.